 How To Address Our Microphones

-All of our microphones are “top-address” which means sound will not pickup if you are talking into the sides
+Most of our microphones are “top-address” which means sound will not pickup if you are talking into the sides

 For the benefit of the sound techs and those streaming online, please make sure you talk directly into the top of our microphones.